-The Game Description Language (GDL) is used in the General Game Playing competition (Genesereth & Love, 2005).
-GDL is a high-level formalism that lets one specify a large variety of games, although it is not easy for a human to write or interpret (D4).
-Multiple systems interpret GDL specifications, achieving competence (D1) and generality (D2), but none of them learn incrementally and continuously (D5).
-There is no goal for communication efficiency (D3), and the degree of efficiency remains an open question (see Section 3).
+The Game Description Language (GDL) is used in the General Game Playing (GGP) competition (Genesereth & Love, 2005).
+GDL is a high level formal language that allows for the specification of a large variety of games, although it is not easy for a human to write or interpret (D4).
+Multiple systems interpret GDL specifications, achieving competence (D1) and generality (D2), but none of them acquire GDL incrementally and continuously (D5).
+There is no goal for communication efficiency (D3), and it is an empirical question as to the degree of efficiency (see Section 3).

-Thielscher (2011) surveyed the current state of research in general game playing and highlighted areas that are not being investigated.
+Thielscher (2011) surveyed the current state of research in general game playing, and highlighted areas that are not being investigated.
 One area is spatial reasoning.
-GDL specifies relationships like on(x, y), but these are not connected to any spatial meaning and are just a name for a proposition that can be true or false.
+GDL specifies relationships like on(x, y) but these are not connected to any spatial meaning and are just a name for a proposition that can be true or false.
 Spatial reasoning requires not only learning what those terms mean, but also learning how to ground that spatial knowledge in the game environment so that these relationships can be recognized and modified though actions.
-Another neglected area is natural language processing.
-Research in this area recognizes that GDL is not a language that most humans would select to specify a game, even those who are technically competent.
-A third area is game-playing robots, and the more general desire for robots than can handle arbitrary new tasks.
-Our work tackles all three of these areas and the issues that arise from their integration, as well as providing a means to incrementally and interactively provide the problem formulation.
+Another described area is natural language processing.
+They recognize that GDL is not a language that any human would desire to specify a game in, even someone that is technically competent.
+A third area is game-playing robotics, and the general desire for robots than can handle arbitrary new tasks specified as games.
+Our work tackles all three of these areas and the issues that arise from their integration, and it also provides a means to incrementally interactively provide the problem formulation.